-Growing potatoes in planters is easy and convenient because planters don’t take a lot of space.
+Growing potatoes in containers is easy and convenient.
 Potatoes grow well in large pots and planters.

 If you have a deep enough planter, you can be successful at growing potatoes.
 There are many advantages to this method as well.